-But there is a problem with atoms, molecules, and other microscopic entities at the macroscopic level.
+But there is a problem with atoms, molecules, and other microscopic entitites at the macroscopic level.
 These entities are discrete, but we usually can't count them exactly at the macroscopic level.
 The problem is partially dealt with the concepts of amount of substance and moles.
-The problem is also partially dealt with by making the CONTIN-UUM APPROXIMATION for microscopically discrete entities.
-We assume that they are continuous quantities.
+The problem is also partially dealt with by making the continuum approximation for microscopically discrete entites.
+We assume that they do come in a continuous quantity.

-But then how do we quantify CONTINUOUS QUANTITIES that can't be counted exactly in practice in the real world.
+But then how do we deal with continuous quantities that can't be counted exactly in practice in the real world.

-Nature has NOT been altogether kind.
+Nature has not been altogether kind.
 It has not provided us with standard objects at the macroscopic level that are absolutely identical.
-We know this empirically and in modern physics we theoretically understand why it must be true.
-Therefore there is no macroscopic object that can be used as an ideal standard size-an ideal standard unit-for any continuous quantity.
+We now this empirically and in modern physics we theoretically understand why it must be true.
+Therefore there is no macroscopic object that can be used as an ideal standard unit for any continuous quantity.

-In the past, people agreed on some object or thing that provided a standard unit.
-In the long ago past, that standard object was only very approximately standard.
+In the past people agreed on some object or thing that provided a standard unit.
+In the long ago past that standard object was only very approximately standard.